 The term “filter” in the ushin method applies to how users, groups and host curators organize information.
 The first line of filtering for valuable information in a mature deliberation system would be to select:

-• peer groups respected for expertise or other trust-based valuation
+- peer groups respected for expertise or inclusion criteria

 Set filters